hsnegirev/SpiritsOfTheTundraGameDev/README.md

 ## License

 All rights reserved.
 Unauthorized use, modification, or distribution of this game is prohibited.
-For inquiries regarding licensing or use, please contact [Your Name] at [Your Email Address].
+For inquiries regarding licensing or use, please contact Heath Snegirev at Heathsneggy@gmail.com.